 This can be a way to reduce screen time and encourage more physical playtime in an increasingly digital world.

 Helps to relieve anxiety and fear

-We are in the world of so much stimulation that actually keeps children’s brain so active and fussy.
+We are in a world of so much stimulation that actually keeps children’s brains so active and fussy.
 This has created so many problems like anxiety issues in children.
-Kids tend to be angry, clingy, or gets irritable so soon, have trouble sleeping and even have some physical issues like fatigue, headaches, etc…
+Kids tend to be angry, clingy, or irritable so soon, have trouble sleeping, and even have some physical issues like fatigue, headaches, etc…

-Though worries & fears are common part of childhood, when it becomes so much embedded in daily activities, it can become trouble to the children as well as people around them.
+Though worries & fears are common parts of childhood, when it become so much embedded in daily activities, they can become trouble to the children as well as the people around them.

 Fantasy play is actually the perfect remedy to these issues.
-It releases the stress and anxiety in kids as well as helps them get more imaginative, creative & explore their imaginations.
+It releases the stress and anxiety in kids as well as helps them get more imaginative, and creative and explore their imaginations.

 Makes sense of the world

 Fantasy play is the first chance for children to understand about themselves, their likes, dislikes & more importantly, about the world.
-Dramatic play experiences help children experiment with their understanding of the surroundings.
+Dramatic play experiences help children experiment with their understanding of their surroundings.

 So, pretend playtime gives a whole new perspective for them which helps develop a good understanding of the real world eventually.